draeger-lab/InCroMAP/README.md

 ### Publications

-Article citations are **critical** for us to be able to continue support for InCroMap.
-If you use InCroMap and you publish papers about work that uses InCroMap, we ask that you **please cite the most recent InCroMap paper** and possibly further manuscripts about this tool:
+Article citations are **critical** for us to be able to continue support for InCroMAP.
+If you use InCroMAP and you publish papers about work that uses InCroMAP, we ask that you **please cite the most recent InCroMAP paper** and possibly further manuscripts about this tool:

 1. Johannes Eichner, Lars Rosenbaum, Clemens Wrzodek, Hans-Ulrich Häring, Andreas Zell, and Rainer Lehmann.
 [Integrated enrichment analysis and pathway-centered visualization of metabolomics, proteomics, transcriptomics, and genomics data by using the InCroMAP software](http://www.sciencedirect.com/science/article/pii/S1570023214002682).
   Journal of Chromatography B, May 2014. [ [DOI](http://dx.doi.org/10.1016/j.jchromb.2014.04.030) ]